 |---|---|

-| Clinic Name | Jujo Station Haru Internal Medicine & Dermatology Clinic |
+| Clinic Name | Jujo Station Haru Internal Medicine and Dermatology Clinic |

-| Consultation Hours | Monday-Sunday, open from 9 AM every morning.
-Wednesday until 8 PM, Friday and Saturday until 9 PM, and Sunday until 7 PM. |
+| Consultation Hours | Monday to Sunday, open daily from 9 AM.
+Wednesdays until 8 PM, Fridays and Saturdays until 9 PM, and Sundays until 7 PM. |

 | Closed | None (Irregular holidays) |

-| Location | J&MALL 1F, 2-27-1 Kamijujo, Kita-ku, Tokyo 114-0034 |
+| Location | J&MALL 1F, 2-27-1 Kami-Jujo, Kita-ku, Tokyo 114-0034 |

-| By train/on foot | Approx. 1-2 minutes walk from Jujo Station on the JR Saikyo Line, J&MALL (J-T-Mall) 1F |
+| By Train/On Foot | Approx. 1-2 minutes walk from Jujo Station on the JR Saikyo Line, J&MALL 1st floor |

-| By bus | Directly in front of the "Jujo Station" bus stop for Kokusai Kogyo Bus |
+| By Bus | Directly in front of the "Jujo Station" bus stop for Kokusai Kogyo Bus |

-| By car | Please use nearby coin-operated parking lots. |
+| By Car | Please use nearby coin parking lots |

 | Contact | TEL: 03-6698-2509 / Official LINE:https://lin.ee/AL0fp3z |